MikEfraim/python-mongodb-cv-with-gui/README.md

 * (Optional)MongoDB Compass - To view database
 * (might add more later)

+# How to run the program
+1. Start localhost mongod ($sudo mongod)
+2. Run controller_ui.py

 # What does this application do so far:
-1. Uses gui to insert/delete user's CV with name,description and image ( cotroller.ui.py)
+1. Uses gui to insert/delete user's CV with name,description and image
-2. Saves images on image_of_profiles folder
-2. Connects to a localhost mongo database (not implemented yet) ( client.py)
+2. User images are saved and updated outside the database (/image_of_profiles) for further processing

 # Todo list:
-* Add multithreading for client/gui synchronization
-* get specific info from find(userName)
-* make images have an ID, save the image on a folder.
+* Upon opening the app, load all user profiles in the widget list
-* When an insert action is successful, make a white qlabel go instantly green and then progressively white again with text indicating a successful insertion
+* Add a debug  make a white qlabel go instantly green and then progressively white again with text indicating a successful insertion
-* Finally, connect the profiles to the database with working inserts/deletes
-* Upon opening the app, load user profiles